The “mv” Command in Linux [8 Practical Examples]

 mv file.txt FILE.txt

-You can go through the following method to use this command.
+You can go through the following method to use this command:

-❷ Navigate inside the folder where the files are located.
+1. Open the terminal and navigate inside the folder where the files are located.
 Here, you will get inside the Desktop folder with the cd command.

 ls -l